VA

 • Risk and contingency (turnover, severance, legal)

-Benefits and overhead add 30-50% to base salaries for administrative positions (industry benefits data).
+Research shows benefits and overhead add 30-50% to base pay for admin roles.

 Benefits and Taxes: $13,500-26,000/year (30-40% of salary)